KingCam12/Project1_Group3/README.md

 ### Based on analyses, projections, and estimates of stock valuation and their possible connections to AI initiatives represent key findings of the study.

-### Of specific relevance are OpenAI's release of ChatGPT on November 30, 2022, GOOGL's Gemini on March 31, 2023 and MSFT's Copilot+ launch on November 1, 2023.
+### Events of specific relevance are OpenAI's release of ChatGPT on November 30, 2022, GOOGL's Gemini on March 31, 2023 and MSFT's Copilot+ launch on November 1, 2023.

 ### MSFT completed its acquisition of Nuance accelerating industry cloud strategy for healthcare in 2022